xiechenghao111/react-movie-labs/movies/README.md

 + /movies/tv - displays tv page.
 + /people/:id- displays PeopleDetailPage.
 + /TV/:id- displays TVDetailPage and can query review.
++ /login- dispaly the login button to the Auth0
 + /:page - displays the pagename page of the movielist by the pagination.
 + /1 and / *- because the homepage is the first page of the all the pages, so change the homepage adderss to /1 and any error address back to the homepage.